How your miles help your mind

 The content in this post is intended for informational or general educational purposes only and it is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your doctor or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment and before making any adjustments to your running, nutrition, fitness or healthcare routines.

 The run is our happy place, and we want to share it.
-That’s why we’re dedicated to helping runners like you find community, talk about your struggles, and learn how the run benefits your brain.
+That’s why we’re dedicated to helping runners like you find community, talk about your struggles, and learn how running benefits your brain and body.
 We spoke to runners Chris Malenab, David Ribich, and Allie Buchalski about using the run to get through challenging times.
 Check out their stories and tips below.

 Be where your feet are